-River (outlined in red).
+An early map of Plettenberg Bay dating to 1801 (Figure 3), shows a cluster of three houses with the name "Boothas" to the north of the Piesang River (outlined in red).
 This presumably refers to Cornelis Botha who is described as one of the earliest settlers in Bahia Formosa (Tapper 1973).

-Figure 6: A map entitled "Plan of Plettenberg Bay on the south coast of Africa by William Rice.
+Figure 4: A map entitled "Plan of Plettenberg Bay on the south coast of Africa by William Rice.
 1801" (In the map collection of the Libraries Department of the University of Cape Town).
-The name encircled in red is "Bootha's" - a reference to one of the earliest settlements in Plettenberg Bay.

-6.4 Background to Erf 2103
+5.4 Background to Erf 2103